Oil tanker held by Iran for over a year heads toward international waters, tracking data shows

-DUBAI, United Arab Emirates (AP) — An oil tanker held by Iran for over a year after being seized was sailing Thursday toward international waters, tracking data showed.
+DUBAI, United Arab Emirates (AP) — An oil tanker held by Iran for over a year after being seized amid tensions between Tehran and the United States was sailing Thursday toward international waters, tracking data showed.

-The Advantage Sweet traveled toward the Strait of Hormuz, where it was seized in April 2023 by Iran's navy.
-That's according to tracking data analyzed by The Associated Press.
+The Marshall Islands-flagged tanker Advantage Sweet traveled toward the Strait of Hormuz, where it was seized in April 2023 by Iran's navy while carrying $50 million worth of oil from Kuwait for Chevron Corp.
+The strait is the narrow mouth of the Persian Gulf through which 20% of the world's oil passes.

+Tracking data analyzed by The Associated Press showed the Advantage Sweet had been unloaded while in Iranian custody and that the vessel listed as its destination Khor Fakkan in the United Arab Emirates, which has been the first port of call for other ships leaving Iranian detention.

 Iran did not acknowledge the ship's departure.
-It came after an Iranian court on Thursday ordered the U.S. government to pay over $6.7 billion in compensation over a Swedish company stopping its supply of special dressings and bandages for those afflicted by a rare skin disorder after Washington imposed sanctions on the Islamic Republic.
+It came after an Iranian court earlier on Thursday ordered the U.S. government to pay more than $6.7 billion in compensation over a Swedish company stopping its supply of special dressings and bandages for those afflicted by a rare skin disorder after Washington imposed sanctions on the Islamic Republic.

 Karimi reported from Tehran, Iran.